mikegrudic/starforge_tools/docs/source/data.rst

 ``PartType0/Metallicity``: The metallicity of the particle in mass fraction units.

 Each particle will have an array of mass fractions for each species, with corresponding Solar values given in parentheses:
-   0. Mass fraction in elements heavier than He (0.0142)
+   0. All elements heavier than He (0.0142)
-   1. He, (0.27030)
+   1. He (0.27030)
    2. C (2.53e-3)
-   3. N (1.32e-3)
+   3. N (7.41e-4)
+   4. O (6.13e-3)
+   5. Ne (1.34e-3)
+   6. Mg (7.57e-4)
+   7. Si (7.12e-4)
+   8. S (3.31e-4)
+   9. Ca (6.87e-5)
+   10. Fe (1.38e-3)

+The trailing 3 fields are special feedback tracer fields, storing the mass fraction of gas that originated in 3 different stellar feedback processes:
+   11. Protostellar jets/outflows
+   12. Stellar winds
+   13. Supernovae

 ``PartType0/Velocities``: For non-cosmological simulations, this is simply the velocity of the particle in code velocity units.
 For cosmological setups, this quantity is related to the canonical momentum; multiply by the square-root of the cosmological scale factor to get the physical velocity.

-``PartType0/ParticleIDs``: The almost-unique identifier of a particle; use this to track and identify individual particles.
+``PartType0/ParticleIDs``: The almost-unique identifier of a particle; use this to track and identify individual particles. **Exception**: new gas cells injected into the simulations as stellar feedback get a special ID that flags them as such: ``1913298393``. idk why this was chosen.

+``PartType0/ParticleChildIDsNumber``:
+``PartType0/ParticleIDGenerationNumber``:

 Gas Data
 ========